anmarjarjees/arduino-code/README.md

 ![Normally Closed Switch](https://github.com/anmarjarjees/arduino-code/blob/master/images/normally-closed-switch.jpg)

-This type of (NC) buttons are usually used in Emergency Stop button or the safety Stop buttons as we have on treadmill
+This NC type is often used in Emergency Stop buttons or safety stop buttons found on treadmills.

 You can [read more about push buttons](https://learn.sparkfun.com/tutorials/button-and-switch-basics/all)